Success Leaves Clues: What Beauty Entrepreneurs Can Learn From Retail Failures

 Esthetician Lesson:

 If you’re not visible online, you’re invisible.
-Your booking link, online store, and client communication should all be optimized.
-And if you’re relying only on referrals or Instagram DMs—it’s time to level up.
+Your booking link and online store should be optimized.
+If you’re relying just on referrals or Instagram DMs, it’s time to level up.

 3. Forever 21 – Too Fast, Too Generic